 What is the XL in Raster Charts XL and why have we eXcluded Land from Raster Charts?

 The XL stands for eXcluding Land

 Land mapping datasets tend to fill bodies of water with a shade of blue, because maritime information isn’t useful for the majority of their users.
-In the same vein, Admiralty Nautical Charts fill land with a mustard shade.
+In the same vein, Nautical Charts fill land with a mustard shade.
 These datasets are suitable for someone navigating a car, or a ship, but what happens when your use case requires harmonised land and maritime information?
 RCXL is developed to solve this exact issue.

-By removing the land from Admiralty Nautical Charts, users are now able to combine the useful aspects of both datasets for a harmonious mapping experience across land and sea.
-Finally, as Admiralty Nautical Charts are designed without any context of the surrounding charts, land from one chart will often overlap valid maritime data from another – a by-product of removing the land is that issue is also resolved in RCXL.
+By removing the land from Nautical Charts, users are now able to combine the useful aspects of both datasets for a harmonious mapping experience across land and sea.
+Finally, as Nautical Charts are designed without any context of the surrounding charts, land from one chart will often overlap valid maritime data from another – a by-product of removing the land is that issue is also resolved in RCXL.

 What is the difference between a Raster Chart and a Vector Chart like Marine Themes Vector?

 Our mapping data is available in digital form as either a Raster Chart in Geotiff format or in various GIS friendly vector formats e.g. GML, SHP, FGDB.

 Raster Charts are simply digital images of standard nautical paper charts.
 This means that they only show the information available on the paper chart.
 Each pixel in the image represents a colour value so there is no intelligence in the raster image.
 Raster charts are created by scanning the paper chart.